 Who can apply?

-Commercial and non-commercial applicants, individual scholars and scholars attached to research projects anchored in universities or museums.
+Commercial and non-commercial applicants, individual researchers, and researchers affiliated with research projects based at universities or museums.

 Application deadline